BY The Bear Travelers

 Lam Phra Phloeng Dam: Admiring the Natural Scenic Attraction in Korat

-The best part about traveling through Nakhon Ratchasima in Central Thailand is you are off the major tourist routes and can explore many tourist attractions.
+The best part about traveling through Nakhon Ratchasima is you are off the major tourist routes and can explore many tourist attractions.
 Lam Phra Phloeng Dam is one of the most well-known and scenic attractions in Amphur Pak Thong Chai (Korat).
 Visitors can rent a lodge and admire the natural beauty of their surroundings or explore the nearby waterfalls to spend a relaxing day.

 The Bear Travel Fun Fact!

-Attractions Around the Dam
+Stunning Attractions Around the Dam

 The Bear Travel Trivia!